Geetank Kamboj, Dr. Rajpal Singh, Hemant Rathi

 NICE outlines essential guidelines for responsibly integrating artificial intelligence into health technology assessment processes and evidence generation.

 The integration of artificial intelligence (AI) into Health Technology Assessment (HTA) has become a focal point in the evolving landscape of evidence generation.
 The National Institute for Health and Care Excellence (NICE) has published a detailed position statement on the integration of AI in evidence generation for HTA.
 This guidance arrives at a pivotal time when AI’s potential to enhance evidence generation is being keenly explored across healthcare sectors.
 Below, we delve into the essential facets of NICE’s position and what it means for the future of HTA.
-Figure 1 summarizes the key points of NICE’s position on AI integration in HTA.

 AI’s potential to transform evidence generation in HTA is undeniable.
 From automating literature reviews to enhancing the design of clinical trials, AI can significantly streamline processes.
 However, NICE emphasizes the importance of balancing these innovations against inherent risks, such as algorithmic bias, cybersecurity vulnerabilities, and transparency challenges.
 NICE suggests that AI should only be employed when it clearly adds value, ensuring that the benefits outweigh the potential downsides.